 Are you ready?

-Change is one of the constants in your life and getting ready to quit smoking signifies the start your journey.
+Change is one of the constants in your life and getting ready to quit smoking signifies the start of your journey.
 Over 20 years ago two alcoholism researchers, Carlo C. DiClemente and J. O. Prochaska, developed a model of change to help with addiction problems and motivation to change.
-Discover how ready you are, how you can move forward and the right mindset.
-It was my heart attack that catapulted me to the action stage, don’t wait for a life changing event first.
+Discover how ready you are, how you can move forward, and the right mindset.
+It was my heart attack that catapulted me to the action stage, don’t wait for a life-changing event first.

 Tobacco smoke contains nicotine, which is addictive.
-It’s the nicotine withdrawal makes quitting very prolonged and difficult.
-The next steps are breaking the habit, changing your beliefs.
+Its nicotine withdrawal makes quitting very prolonged and difficult.
+The next steps are breaking the habit, and changing your beliefs.
 Then the emotional attachment to smoking must be dealt with.

 Trying to kick the smoking habit?